poshaughnessy/js-monthly-sep-2016-webvr/src/index.md

 -- valign-bottom bg-grandma

 <blockquote>&ldquo;I've made a lot of applications & nothing I ever created was ever going to make someone
-laugh, cry, recoil, scream or have that reaction that VR lets you have.&rdquo;</blockquote>
+laugh, cry, recoil or scream like VR can.&rdquo;</blockquote>

 Josh Carpenter